hugo-setiawan/hangry-be-casestudy/README.md

 ## Assumptions Made

-- `id` is generated server-side when the user data is saved for the very first time.
-In this case, i used UUID(v4) for the ids.
+- **ID Generation**: User IDs are generated server-side.
+In this case, i am using UUIDs for the user's IDs.
-- A unique constraint exists for the user's `email`.
+- **Email Uniqueness**: Each user's email address must be unique across the system.

 ## Application Overview